msabramo/python-globtailer/README.rst

 .. image:: https://secure.travis-ci.org/msabramo/python-globtailer.png
    :target: http://travis-ci.org/msabramo/python-globtailer

-A generator that yields lines from the most recently modified file matching a glob pattern
+The main class is `FileTailer`, a generator that yields lines from the most recently modified file matching a glob pattern.

 Example::

-    from globtailer import TailMostRecentlyModifiedFileMatchingGlobPatternGenerator
+    from globtailer import FileTailer

-    tailer = TailMostRecentlyModifiedFileMatchingGlobPatternGenerator("/path/to/log*")
+    tailer = FileTailer("/path/to/*.log")

     for line in tailer:
         print(line)